Fastener Conversion

 Tools you have to have: Japanese Saw

-Posted: August 20th, 2010 | Author: | Filed under: Blog, Resource | Tags: | No Comments »
+Posted: August 20th, 2010 | Author: | Filed under: Blog, Resource | Tags: | Comments Off on Tools you have to have: Japanese Saw

 It’s good, nay, neccessary to have the right tool for the job.
 If you have to do lots of different things it is therefore good to have the right tool for lots of different jobs.
 All the more so if you want to keep your toolkit small & light.
 In New York it is expensive and inefficient to go to the job site every day with a truck full of tools.
 Generally you load in all your relevant tools and materials with a crew and then take public transportation most of the other days.
 Often though you may have a small job where you need just a small bag of hand tools and a drill set.